Uncertainty-Aware Capacity Allocation in Flow-Based Market Coupling: Case Study

 \subsection{Data Set}

-The numerical experiments build on the \citet{pena_extended_2017} version of the IEEE-118 bus case, which augments the well known case study by additional generation technologies, zonal configuration and hourly load and \gls{res} injection timeseries for a full year.
-In \citet{pena_extended_2017} the authors kept the original topology from the original IEEE-118 bus network, but line capacities are generously (4x-5x) scaled with installed capacity.
+The numerical experiments use the IEEE 118 bus test system as published in \cite{pena_extended_2017}, which augments this data set by additional generation technologies, a three-zone configuration, and hourly load and \gls{res} injection timeseries for a full year.
+In \cite{pena_extended_2017} the authors kept the original topology from the original IEEE 118 bus network, but line capacities are generously (4x-5x) scaled with installed capacity.
+We chose this well-known and -documented data set for our experiments to facilitate reproducibility and interoperability of our results.

-The original data in \citet{pena_extended_2017} is complemented in this study with two scenarios that further increase the share of \gls{res} generation in the total generation over the model horizon from 26\% in the original data to 50\% (\textit{medium res}) and 70\% (\textit{high res}).
+The original data in \cite{pena_extended_2017} is complemented in this study with two scenarios that further increase the share of \gls{res} generation in the total generation over the model horizon from 26\% in the original data to 50\% (\textit{medium res}) and 70\% (\textit{high res}).
 The resulting installed capacities are itemized in Fig.~\ref{fig:nrel-installed_capacities} for the three scenarios \textit{original}, \textit{medium res} and \textit{high res}.
 To better reflect the scarcity of transmission capacity, all line capacities are scaled down by 30\%.
 Additionally, the zonal configuration was slightly adjusted so all zones have shared borders.
 This is indicated in Fig.~\ref{fig:nrel-map} by nodes that are filled solid black, which where allocated to ``Zone 2'' (red) and are now allocated to ``Zone 3'' (green).

-We analyze the effectiveness of \gls{fbmc} by comparing system cost, which are composed of generation cost at the market clearing stage and additional congestion management (redispatch) in D-0.
+We analyze the effectiveness of \gls{fbmc} by comparing system cost, which are composed of generation cost at the market clearing stage and additional congestion management (redispatch) in $D$--0.
 See also \eqref{eqs:redispatch}.
 We set the cost for redispatch to 30\$ per MWh and curtailment cost to 5\$ per MWh.
 Note that congestion management does not just revert a zonal solution to an optimal nodal solution, but tries to achieve a network-feasible solution with minimal deviations from the zonal solution.